Your Genesys Blog Subscription has been confirmed!

 Supporting Your Employees

 Today, customer experiences are measured in more than time-to-resolution.
 Customer satisfaction also takes into account the process and outcome achieved.
 Delivering the interactions that customers expect begins with training.
-You should specifically focus on three core training areas.
+You should specifically focus on three core training areas to improve employee engagement levels.

 Building and bolstering a contact center team requires a solid training program.
 But developing great agents requires more personalized coaching.
 There are distinct differences between training your workforce and coaching employees.
 Understanding the importance of both can create a powerful employee experience that engages agents and conveys your investment in their success.